scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ]

 ???
-**"Terraform is also great for migrating between cloud providers.
+**Terraform is also great for migrating between cloud providers.
 Let's say you wanted to move some workloads from AWS to Azure.
 The code changes in Terraform would be much easier to implement than they would via ARM templates.
 I was able to migrate a simple demo application from one cloud to another in a few short hours, because there was almost no learning curve.
-Terraform code looks the same no matter where you run it."**
+Terraform code looks the same no matter where you run it.**

 ---
 Name: Why-Terraform-on-Azure